cde-ev/cdedb2/doc/source/Migration.rst

 No migration for events organized via DB.
-Past events are migrated in a mostly automatic way via SQL script -- the catch being, that they gained a ``tempus`` column for ordering; however since this needs only to be acurate within a month or so it should be easy to fill in.
+Past events are migrated in a mostly automatic way via SQL script -- the catch being, that they gained a ``tempus`` column for ordering; this is prefilled with something mostly working, any errors should be easy to fix.

 Mailinglists
 ^^^^^^^^^^^^